-Step 1: Determine a scaled score for the STAAR and College, Career, and Military Readiness (CCMR) components of the Student Achievement domain using Table 5.1 on page 57 in conjunction with the scaling methodology provided on page 58.
+Step 1: Determine a scaled score for the STAAR and College, Career, and Military Readiness (CCMR) components of the Student Achievement domain using Table 5.1 in conjunction with the scaling methodology provided.

-Step 2: Determine a scaled score for the graduation rate component using the conversion table provided in Table 5.2-on page 57.
+Step 2: Determine a scaled score for the graduation rate component using the conversion table provided in Table 5.2.